yitongc19/strategy-game/README.md

   - A player class, keeping track of that player’s gold, score, and a list of buildings they have.
   - A building class, keeping track of that building’s position, with subclasses for each kind of building.
   - A minion class with subclasses for each kind of minion, with each subclass storing a unique behavior.
-  - A King class which stores all the data about the King including his health, health regen, attack damage, etc. (It’s all about the King right?)
+  - A Model.King class which stores all the data about the Model.King including his health, health regen, attack damage, etc. (It’s all about the Model.King right?)

 - Our controller will primarily be divided into two parts: